 SABER Treatment Program

-Since 2006, the Urban Ministry Center has offered homeless substance-abusing men something that life never gave them before: Hope.
+The Urban Ministry Center offers homeless, substance-abusing men something that life never gave them before.
+Hope.
 And a home.

 The program is called SABER (Substance Abuse Education and Recovery).
-Director Marilyn Furman brought the model from the University of Alabama at Birmingham, based in their addiction research.
+Director Marilyn Furman brought the model from the University of Alabama at Birmingham, based upon their addiction research.
 SABER combines nine months of therapy and life-changing skills with the guarantee of free housing, as long as the person stays drug and alcohol-free.
-And therein lies the difference that gives this model a 55% success rate after nine months, compared with a national average of 20% for other substance programs.
-Also, 85% complete SABER's three-month intensive treatment.
-Another important difference: SABER costs $500 per person per month, compared with an average of $2300 per month for typical residential care.
+This expectation helps the program achieve a 55% success rate after nine months, compared with a national average of 20% for other substance programs.
+In addition, 85% complete SABER’s three-month intensive treatment.
+And there’s another important difference: SABER costs $500 per person per month, compared with an average of $2,300 per month for typical residential care.

-Here’s how the program works: SABER admits one new person every one to two weeks, with a capacity of 32 men each year.
-Each receives three months of intensive outpatient treatment followed by six months of continuing care.
-Broken lives are rebuilt through three months of life-changing therapy and six months of continuing care, which includes job training and acquisition, meditation, anger management, yoga and yes, housing.
-SABER has 12 two-bedroom apartments on Central Ave., donated by the CentroBono Foundation.
+Here’s how the program works.
+SABER admits a new person approximately once a week, with a capacity of 64 men each year.
+Each individual receives three months of intensive outpatient treatment, followed by six months of continuing care.
+Broken lives are rebuilt through three months of life-changing therapy, which includes job training and acquisition, individual therapy, cognitive behavioral therapy, relapse prevention, anger management, yoga and meditation.
+Clients begin looking for work and many obtain full-time employment during continuing care.
+SABER includes 18 four-bedroom apartments on Central Avenue, donated by the CentroBono Foundation.
 Drug-testing is conducted three times each week.
-Success means keeping the apartment and earning cash and WalMart gift cards – incentives large and small that make the difference.
+Clients earn money on WalMart gift cards by achieving their weekly goals – research shows that incentives both large and small make a difference.

 SABER is a nine-month journey toward self-sufficiency.
-The program offers enough time for mind and body to heal, and a more realistic setting for successful recovery.
+The program offers enough time for mind and body to heal and provides a more realistic setting for successful recovery.